Feneg/z3-tracker/README.md

 ![Dungeons](screenshots/dungeons.png)

 Everything should be self-explanatory.
 Left-click and right-click the various objects to activate, deactivate, increase or decrease them.
 Certain items are grouped together on the same spot, e.g. both boomerangs or Shovel and Ocarina.
 These reflect their grouping in the game's item menu.
-Some functionality in the dungeon tracker like key counting is only shown when certain settings like key-sanity are selected.
+Some functionality in the dungeon tracker like key counting is only shown if certain settings like key-sanity are selected.

 Crystal requirements can be set at the bottom right of the dungeon tracker window.